 Then it became concerning.

-“Sorry I’m early,” the snake said, “but I had another appointment come up, so I needed to come to you sooner.”
+“Sorry I’m early,” the snake said in a clear, unbroken North American accent, “but I had another appointment come up, so I needed to come to you sooner.”

 Joseph’s jaw hung open.
 Slowly he returned the phone receiver to its station.

-“Y-your Mr. King?”
+“Y-you’re Mr. King?”
 Joseph said.
 The snake nodded, leaning back in the chair much like a man would.
-Joseph didn’t know what to do.

 “Care for a drink?”
 Joseph said, too shocked to think of another course of action than he normally followed.